 Dr. Chassin is also president of the Joint Commission Center for Transforming Healthcare.
-Established in 2009 under Dr. Chassin’s leadership, the Center works with the nation’s leading hospitals and health systems to address health care’s most critical safety and quality problems such as health care-associated infection (HAI), hand-off communications, wrong site surgery, surgical site infections, and preventing avoidable heart failure hospitalizations.
-The Center is developing solutions through the application of the same Robust Process Improvement® (RPI®) methods and tools that other industries rely on to improve quality, safety and efficiency.
-In keeping with its objective to transform health care into a high reliability industry, The Joint Commission will share these proven effective solutions with the more than 20,000 health care organizations and programs it accredits and certifies.
+Established in 2009 under Dr. Chassin’s leadership, the Center works with the nation’s leading hospitals and health systems to create effective solutions for health care’s most critical safety and quality problems, including healthcare-associated infections (HAIs), hand-off communication failures, wrong site surgery, patient falls, and healthcare-associated pressure injuries.
+In keeping with its objective to transform health care into a high reliability industry, The Joint Commission shares these proven-effective solutions with the more than 22,000 health care organizations and programs it accredits and certifies.
+The Center also has a full portfolio of assessment and training programs that speed health care organizations’ progress toward zero harm and high reliability.

 Previously, Dr. Chassin was the Edmond A. Guggenheim Professor of Health Policy and founding Chairman of the Department of Health Policy at the Mount Sinai School of Medicine, New York, and Executive Vice President for Excellence in Patient Care at The Mount Sinai Medical Center.
 Before coming to Mount Sinai, Dr. Chassin served as Commissioner of the New York State Department of Health.
 He is a board-certified internist and practiced emergency medicine for 12 years.
 His background also includes service in the federal government and many years of health services and health policy research.